-Obstructive sleep apnea (OSA) is a sleep disorder characterized by repeated episodes of partial or complete blockage of the upper airway during sleep.
-OSA can be associated with various neurodevelopmental disorders.
-The blockages can cause breathing to stop for short periods, leading to disrupted sleep patterns and a decrease in oxygen levels in the blood.
-While some signs and symptoms of sleep apnea can be similar in both children and adults, certain features are more commonly observed in children: loud and persistent snoring, breathing pauses, restless sleep, mouth breathing, sleeping in unusual positions, and more.

-It is important to note that not all children with OSA will display all of these characteristics.
-Additionally, some children may not snore loudly, making identifying the condition more challenging.
-If parents or caregivers notice these signs or suspect their child may have OSA, it is crucial to consult a healthcare professional for proper evaluation and diagnosis.
-Specifically, the recent FORWARD study found that, according to parental reports, approximately 8% of children with FXS had a history of OSA.
-However, clinicians reported a lower prevalence of OSA, with only 3.4% of individuals affected.
-Notably, these figures for OSA frequency differ significantly from the 30% of children reported to have loud snoring.
+Obstructive sleep apnea (OSA) is a sleep disorder characterized by repeated episodes of partial or complete blockage of the upper airway during sleep.33 These blockages can cause breathing to stop for short periods, leading to disrupted sleep patterns and a decrease in oxygen levels in the blood.
+While some signs and symptoms of sleep apnea can be similar in both children and adults, there are certain features that are more commonly observed in children: loud and persistent snoring, breathing pauses, restless sleep, mouth breathing, sleeping in unusual positions, etc. It is important to note that not all children with OSA will display all of these characteristics.
+Additionally, some children may not snore loudly, making the condition harder to identify.
+If parents or caregivers notice any of these signs or suspect their child may have OSA, it is crucial to consult a healthcare professional for proper evaluation and diagnosis.^{4,22,6,26}